ananthakumaran/tide/README.md

 project.
 Errors can be navigated using <kbd>n</kbd> and
 <kbd>p</kbd>.
 Press <kbd>enter</kbd> to open the file.

+<kbd>M-x tide-error-at-point</kbd> Show the details of the error at point.

 <kbd>M-x tide-rename-symbol</kbd> Rename all occurrences of the symbol
 at point.